-Ilan is the Director of the Ministry of Social Services of 'Maor' affairs.
+Ilan serves as Director of the Social Welfare Office at the 105 Hotline - the National Child Protection Line.
+Previously Ilan served as the Director of the Ministry of Social Services of 'Maor' affairs.
 Prior to this position, Ilan served as a district superintendent in the Child and Youth Service in the southern district of the Ministry of Labor, Social Affairs and Social Services.
 In this role, he oversaw welfare department managers and leading teams who support children and youth.
-His guidance is both professional and budgetary, and includes consideration of establishment of comprehensive treatment solutions.
-In his previous role, Ilan was head of the department for social services in Shafir regional council, and before that managed a therapeutic boarding school for teenage girls.
+His guidance was both professional and budgetary, and included consideration of establishment of comprehensive treatment solutions.
+Before that, Ilan served as Head of the Department for Social Services in the Shafir Regional Council.

 Hussam Abu baker